cunialino/dotfiles/.config/nvim/README.md

 - [ ] **IMPORTANT:** Enable some keybindings just when plugin is loaded, or think of other imprvements like for the preview.
 - [ ] Extensive dap support, add more languages
 - [ ] Test alternatives to JupyterAscending.
 I don't like it that much.
+Magma + jupytext

 - [x] Add [JupyterAscending](https://github.com/untitled-ai/jupyter_ascending.vim), will do when I'll actually need this